Lettuce sandwich: Breadless lettuce sandwich

 To prepare a breadless lettuce sandwich, roll any filling inside a large leaf of lettuce or place it between two leaves of lettuce.

 The west-coast hamburger chain In-N-Out offers a lettuce sandwich variation called "the Protein" or "Protein Style" on their hidden menu.
 It is a hamburger patty wrapped in lettuce instead of the traditional bun.

 Metaphors

 The lettuce sandwich has also become a cultural metaphor to represent something unattractive, unappealing, weak, or mundane.

 In this sense, the term "limp (or soggy) lettuce sandwich" is often used.

 Being on a "lettuce sandwich diet" refers to getting by on the bare minimum with absolutely nothing more than the necessities of life.

-The lettuce sandwich is sometimes indicative of poverty or hardship, and also represents lack of sufficient nourishment.
+The lettuce sandwich is sometimes indicative of poverty or hardship, and also represents a lack of sufficient nourishment.
 The lettuce sandwich is considered a humble, tasteless food.
 It can be used to represent disappointment as in "life need not be a lettuce sandwich over the sink".